UT-MPC/pxt-moveSMART/tutorial3.md

 ## Step 2

 Variables are objects that have a name and a value.
+When something is variable, it means that it can change.

 For example, let's say you are 9 years old right now.
 So we can create a variable called _age_, and set its value to 9.
 Then next year, we can change the value of variable _age_ to 10.

 ## Step 3